Custom Shaders

 Example:

-// Make all splats perfectly round with uniform size
+// Make all splats perfectly spherical with uniform size

-// Or hide a splat by setting radius to 0
+// Or hide a splat by setting scale to zero

 Examples